limo-756/github-pages-with-jekyll/_posts/2022-01-25-JWT-Authorization.md

 Structure of JWT
 A typical JWT looks like - xxxxx.yyyyy.zzzzz

-The JWT is composed of 3 parts separated by '.'.
+The JWT is composed of 3 parts encoded in BASE64 and separated by '.'.

 1. Header - This portion tells us how the JWT is being signed.
 The header contains 2 parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.
-2.
+2. Payload - This part contains the data that we need to uniquely identify and authorize a user.

-You can identify if a JWT is tempered with as signature is calculated using header and the data portion.
+3. Signature - This part is calcualtes by encoding Header & payload with a secret key.
+Only server can validate the signature as it has the secret key.
+JWT can never be tempored as signature is calculated using header and the data portion.

+Drawbacks of JWT
+1. You can save sensitive information like user name, DOB, password.
+As payload is not encrypted and is visible to all.
+2. If someone has stolen user JWT then we can't invlidate it.
+Server will need to maintain in-memory list of revoked JWT's